🍂 Giving Thanks! Get a free Amazon Fire when you sign up with Procare 🍂

 5. Speaking Ability

-Finally, expect your child’s preschool assessment to cover speech and language skills such as articulation and the ability to express him or herself.
+Finally, a child’s preschool assessment should cover speech and language skills such as articulation and the ability to express him or herself.
 The average preschooler can:

 • Generally make themselves understood with words